 Firefighters can be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and, finally, chief.
 For promotion to positions beyond battalion chief, many fire departments now require applicants to have a bachelor's degree, preferably in fire science, public administration, or a related field.
 Some firefighters eventually become fire inspectors or investigators after gaining enough experience.

 Communication skills.
-Firefighters must be able to communicate conditions at an emergency scene to other firefighters and to emergency-response crews.
+Firefighters communicate conditions at an emergency scene to other firefighters and to emergency-response crews.

 Courage.
 Firefighters’ daily job duties involve dangerous situations, such as entering a burning building.

 Decisionmaking skills.
-Firefighters must be able to make quick and smart decisions in an emergency.
+Firefighters must be able to make quick and difficult decisions in an emergency.
 The ability to make good decisions under pressure could potentially save someone’s life.

 Physical stamina.
 Firefighters may have to stay at disaster scenes for long periods of time to rescue and treat victims.
-Fighting fires requires prolonged use of strength and endurance.
+Fighting fires requires prolonged use of strength.

 Physical strength.
 Firefighters must be strong enough to carry heavy equipment and move debris at an emergency site.
-They must also be able to carry victims who are injured or cannot walk.
+They also carry victims who are injured or cannot walk.